awkwardengineer/time-blocker/3-project-plans/074-empty-state-test-fix.md

 - ✅ `activateAddTaskInput` works in test environment (added document guard)
 - ✅ The skipped empty state test is enabled (removed `it.skip`)
 - ✅ Escape key behavior is consistent between empty state and regular Add Task button
-- ⏳ Verify no regressions in existing functionality (run full test suite)
+- ✅ Verify no regressions in existing functionality (run full test suite)
-- ⏳ Verify all tests in test suite pass
+- ✅ Verify all tests in test suite pass (177 tests passing, 1 skipped)

 ## Technical Notes
 - The issue occurs in `Board.svelte` at line ~249 in `activateAddTaskInput` function